jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 ## Prerequisistes

  1. [Install ServiceControl](/servicecontrol/installation.md).
- 1. Using the [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using SQL Server transport.
+ 1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using SQL Server transport.

-	* Use `Particular.ServiceControl.SQL` as the instance name
+	* Use `Particular.ServiceControl.SQL` as the instance name (make sure you don't have another instance of SC running with the same name).
-	* Use local `ServiceControl` on local SQL Server Express as the database (ServiceControl Manager will automatically create queue tables in the database)
+	* Use local `ServiceControl` on local SQL Server Express as the database (ServiceControl Manager will automatically create queue tables in the database).
  1. Ensure the `ServiceControl` process is running before running the sample.
- 1. In the same instance of SQL Server, create databases for the endpoints: `sales`, `shipping` and `adapter`
+ 1. In the same SQL Server instance, create databases for the endpoints: `sales`, `shipping` and `adapter`
  1. [Install ServicePulse](https://docs.particular.net/servicepulse/installation)

-NOTE: In order to use a different SQL Server instance than local SQL Server Express, make sure the connection strings are updated in all places.
+NOTE: In order to connect to a different SQL Server instance, ensure all database connection strings are updated in the sample.

 ## Running the project

- 1. Start the following projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
+ 1. Start the projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
+Make sure adapter starts first because on start-up it creates a queue that is used for heartbeats.
- 1. Open ServicePulse and select the Endpoints Overview view.
-The `Samples.ServiceControl.SqlServerTransportAdapter.Shipping` endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed
+ 1. Open ServicePulse and select the Endpoints Overview. `Samples.ServiceControl.SqlServerTransportAdapter.Shipping` endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed
  1. Go to the Sales console and press `o` to create an order.
- 1. Notice the Shipping endpoint receives the `OrderAccepted` event from Sales and publishes an `OrderShipped` event.
+ 1. Notice the Shipping endpoint receives the `OrderAccepted` event from Sales and publishes `OrderShipped` event.
  1. Notice the Sales endpoint logs that it processed the `OrderShipped` event.
- 1. Go to the Sales console and press `f` to simulate a database failure.
+ 1. Go to the Sales console and press `f` to simulate database failure.
  1. Press `o` to create another order.
 Notice the `OrderShipped` event fails processing in Sales and is moved to the error queue
- 1. Press `f` again to disable database failure simulation in the Sales console.
+ 1. Press `f` again to disable database failure simulation in Sales.
  1. Go to the Shipping console and press `f` to simulate database failure.
- 1. Go back to the Sales console and press `o` to create yet another order.
+ 1. Go back to Sales and press `o` to create yet another order.
 Notice the `OrderAccepted` event fails in Shipping and is moved to the error queue.
- 1. Press `f` again to disable database failure simulation in the Shipping console.
+ 1. Press `f` again to disable database failure simulation in Shipping.
  1. Open ServicePulse and select the Failed Messages view.
- 1. Notice one failed message group `System.Exception: Database.Store()` with two messages.
+ 1. Notice the existence of one failed message group titled `System.Exception: Database.Store()` with two messages.
 Open the group.
  1. One of the messages is `OrderAccepted` which failed in `Shipping`, the other is `OrderShipped` which failed in `Sales`.
  1. Press the "Retry all" button.
  1. Go to the Shipping console and verify that the `OrderAccepted` event has been successfully processed.